 - Consider other water users.

-- Follow safety advice from the lifeguards, Surfing Great Britain and the English Bodyboard Club.
+- Follow safety advice from the lifeguards and the United Kingdom Body-boarding Association.

 You’ll need the following kit to get started:

 When selecting a board you need to consider your height, weight and ability.
 When starting out, a soft foam board is ideal as it is thick and wide, making it easier to float, paddle and catch waves.

 Always wear one, normally around the wrist or bicep, so you don't lose your board if you fall off!

 Apply this to the deck of your board to give you grip.